 Enter Mangalitsa’s unlikely saviours: Juan Vicente Olmos Llorente, scion of the Monte Nevado ham-processing family business in Spain, and Péter Tóth, then a young Hungarian agricultural scientist.
 Mr. Olmos, looking to expand his father’s business, enlisted the help of Mr. Tóth, who spoke Spanish, to track down pigs in Hungary that were fatty enough for dry-cured, aged ham, similar to the Ibéricos they were producing back home.
 Mr. Tóth went searching.
 He later mentioned to Mr. Olmos that he had tracked down some Mangalitsas in a state-owned farm, but warned him that the pigs were fast disappearing because nobody wanted them.

 Curious, Mr. Olmos flew in from Spain and had one of the Mangalitsas slaughtered to examine and taste its meat.
 He was convinced that this was what he had been after and shocked that Hungarians were allowing this breed to die out.
-“By the end of the day, they made a theoretical decision to go ahead with the Mangalitsas,” remembers Mr. Tóth.
-He would be in charge of building up the Hungarian operation: finding, buying, raising, and professionally breeding the animals, something that hadn’t been done in decades.
+“By the end of the day, he and his father made a theoretical decision to go ahead with the Mangalitsas,” remembered Mr. Tóth, who would be in charge of building up the Hungarian operation: finding, buying, raising, and professionally breeding the animals, something that hadn’t been done in decades.

 Part of the reason Mangalitsas are so expensive is because they’re costly to raise.
 First, they grow slowly.
 Unlike white pigs that are slaughtered when six months old, Mangalitsas take more than a year to fully develop their coveted intramuscular fat.
 In addition, they produce only five or six piglets per litter compared with ten to twelve for other breeds.
 They also require outdoor space to roam freely, in order to strengthen their muscles, which further aids marbling.

 Another challenge for breeders is figuring out what to do with the leftover fat.
 The delicately marbled meats account for only a third of a purebred Mangalitsa’s body mass, with most of the remainder consisting of subcutaneous fat, the stuff under the animal’s skin that ends up as bacon, lard, and pork rinds.
 Tasty they may be, it’s a challenge to sell them profitably.
 “Loins and necks sell out months in advance.
 I can never have enough.
 But I literally have tons of lard sitting in my storage facility.
 Do you know anyone who wants to buy it?” asked me in jest Zsóka.
 Péter Tóth says this is a common challenge of fatty breeds.
-“Spanish Iberico producers are flooding the EU with low-priced fatback, especially now that the Russian market has closed,” referring to Russia’s retaliation to the EU’s sanctions following the 2014 crisis in Ukraine.
-Róbert Lackó senses a change in attitude.
-Whereas a few years ago local restaurants would only order the classic cuts—neck, loin, spare ribs—chefs have started to get creative and capitalize on Mangalitsa’s depth of flavor.
+“Spanish Iberico producers are flooding the EU with low-priced fatback."
+But Róbert Lackó senses a change in attitude.
+Whereas a few years ago local restaurants would only order the classic cuts — neck, loin, spare ribs — chefs have started to get creative and capitalize on Mangalitsa’s depth of flavor.
 “Now they want everything.
 Bones for soup broths, lard to cook with, ears, and even feet for pig trotters.”